 Dan Atkinson holds a Bachelor of Commerce (B.Comm.) and Master of Business Administration (M.B.A.) degrees.
 Professional designations include: Chartered Professional Accountant (CPA), Certified Management Accountant (CMA), Certified General Accountant (CGA); and Chartered Director (C.Dir.)
 Dan recently retired from the Ontario Clean Water Agency (OCWA), the largest provider of outsourced water and wastewater operational services in the province of Ontario.
 OCWA provides contractual operational and engineering services to municipalities, industries and First Nations communities.
 During his tenure at OCWA he held executive positions in operations and finance and corporate services.
 Prior to joining OCWA in 1993, he worked for Wellpoint, a private health insurer, in Los Angeles, California.
 Dan presently chairs Margaret’s Finance and Audit Committee.

-Natalie Ho has worked in the hospitality and events industry for over 16 years and is currently the National Director of Event Sales for Oliver & Bonacini Hospitality.
-Through Oliver & Bonacini’s rapid expansion across Canada, Natalie has gained a breadth of experience, ranging from the acquisition process, system planning, and implementation for new locations, RFP bidding and the development of new products and services, creatively bringing them to market.
-Natalie also has a passion for servant leadership, and has developed a growing team of sales specialists across Canada, focusing heavily on training, mentorship, and collaboration.
-Natalie believes that at the heart of each event is a unique story, and she enjoys supporting the important goals of her clients through the food and beverage experience.
-In 2012, Natalie was Awarded Top 30 under 30 for leadership within the hospitality industry.
+Natalie has worked in the hospitality and events industry for over 16 years and is currently the National Director of Event Sales for Oliver & Bonacini Hospitality.
+Through Oliver & Bonacini’s rapid expansion across Canada, Natalie has gained a breadth of experience, ranging from acquisitions, system planning, strategic growth, marketing, sales, communications and developing new products and services, creatively bringing them to market.
 Natalie holds a Bachelor’s Degree with Honors in History from York University, and a Business Management Certificate from Ryerson University.